 What Are The Health Benefits of Eating Pumpkin?

 Pumpkin is a low-calorie, low-fat food that's packed with nutrients like fiber, vitamin A, and potassium.
 Eating pumpkin may help boost your immune system, improve your vision, and lower your risk of certain cancers.
 As for diabetes, pumpkin contains a type of fiber called pectin which may help regulate blood sugar levels.
 Plus, the beta-carotene in pumpkin can help keep diabetes-related eye problems at bay.
 So if you're looking for a nutritious food to add to your diet, pumpkin is a great option!

-Pumpkin is a nutrient-dense food, meaning it’s packed with vitamins, minerals, and antioxidants.
+Pumpkin is a nutrient-dense food, meaning it’s packed with vitamins, minerals, and antioxidants similar to nuts.
 One cup of pumpkin contains:

 Most people eat pumpkin in the form of pumpkin pie, which is loaded with sugar and unhealthy ingredients.
 However, pumpkin itself is a healthy food that can actually help regulate blood sugar levels.
 Pumpkin is high in fiber and low on the glycemic index, making it a great choice for diabetics.
 So, if you're looking for a way to enjoy pumpkin this fall, try making a healthy pumpkin dish instead of pumpkin pie.